 Gregory T. Huang

-Greg has covered science, technology, and business as a journalist.
-He was a features editor at New Scientist magazine, where he edited and wrote articles on physics, technology, and neuroscience.
+Greg oversees news, features, and events across Xconomy’s national network.
+Before Xconomy, he was a features editor at New Scientist magazine, where he edited and wrote articles on physics, technology, and neuroscience.
 Previously he was senior writer at Technology Review, where he covered advances in computing, robotics, and devices.
 His writing has appeared in Wired, Nature, and The Atlantic Monthly‘s website.
 Greg is the co-author of Guanxi (Simon & Schuster, 2006), about Microsoft in China.
 He was named a New York Times professional fellow in 2003.
-Before becoming a journalist, he did research at MIT’s Artificial Intelligence Lab, and published 20 papers in scientific journals and conferences.
+Before becoming a journalist, he did research at MIT’s Artificial Intelligence Lab.
 He has a Master’s and Ph.D. in electrical engineering and computer science from MIT, and a B.S. in electrical engineering from the University of Illinois, Urbana-Champaign.

 National Biotechnology Editor